 More about working with children:

-When a child cannot not sufficiently move, whether it be intentionally, or involuntarily – as we see in the many involuntary movements of a new born, or the clumsy gestures of emerging fine motor skills – the child misses out on the complex variation of movements which lay the foundation for developmental learning – not only of movement skills, but also elements of cognition and behaviour.
+When a child cannot not sufficiently move, whether it be intentionally, or involuntarily – as we see in the many involuntary movements of a new born – the child misses out on the complex variation of movements which lay the foundation for developmental learning – not only of movement skills, but also elements of cognition and behaviour.

-Feldenkrais method can help to evoke this organic learning process for special needs children, helping the child – and their brain, nervous system, muscles, and bones – to learn new ways of functioning.
+Feldenkrais method can help to evoke this organic learning process for special needs children, helping the child to learn new ways of functioning.
 With a basis in neuroscience, Feldenkrais method does this by using movement to send new information to the brain.
 The skill that practitioners have to provide this information creates new and relevant neural pathways in the child’s brain.
 This process helps the child to learn new ways of moving, acting, behaving, and perceiving them-self.
 Helping a child to improve their ability to perceive them-self and act as they intend, can improve all areas of a child’s life, be it physical, emotional, or mental.